 Scenario 2 – You’ve implemented a routine where both self-care and selfless-giving coexist.

 When you place yourself in these two scenarios, you’ll notice that each will present a set of circumstances that you may find unpleasurable.
 Perhaps discomfort?
 Or maybe even pain?

 In my morning daily devotionals, I listened to a woman share a story about pain to further explain a particular verse.
 It was about two contrasting paths where in both there will be a level of pain you’d experience.
 However, one path’s outcome is much greater and more rewarding than the other.

 It’s the “Pain of Staying the Same” and the “Pain of Making a Change”.

 Think about what it means to you to stay the same.
 How about with making a change?
 You may be already familiar as many have exclaimed before me, growth happens outside of your comfort zone.

 In relation to self-care, as you may experience, the outcome of change is where the blessing resides.
 The blessing of a resilient and thriving well-being.

 Of course, the choice is up to you.
 Which path would you choose – stay the same or make a lifestyle change?

-Sign-up for this challenge is now open!
-Starts on April 21st and runs until April 27th.
+Starts on Mar 21st and runs until April 1st.